By: Shanae Berry-Weldon, SSHCR President & Founder

 Once I got Sadie home, she warmed right up to me.
 She became my other half and always had to have something touching me whether it be a paw, nose or tail.
 Despite some medical issues from the get go, she turned into the greatest dog.
 She is protective, yet friendly.
 She loves kids and has an adorable motherly instinct.
 She is always looking out for the other dogs well-being.
 She is the pack matriarch and has so much to teach other dogs.
 That is why I chose the name, Sadie’s Safe House.

 Now, you might still be wondering why I chose to start a rescue.
 Well, I got a job cleaning kennels at the rescue that Sadie came from and ended up being their kennel manager.
 That is where I learned first hand, the struggles of being a Chihuahua in the shelter system.

 Chihuahua’s are loyal, protective, devoted and courageous but can also be domineering, territorial and jealous.
 They've been carelessly over-bred and under-trained.
 Commonly, by the time they’ve ended up at the shelter, they’re no longer cute puppies and they’ve got undesirable traits that were never corrected such as barking, mouthiness and anxiety.
-Sometimes biting is even overlooked because blood is not drawn.
-These traits often times were unintentionally reinforced because it was “cute” or “funny” when the dog was younger but now that the dog is an adult, the owner finds themselves now frustrated with these traits.
+These traits often times were unintentionally reinforced because it was “cute” or “funny” when the dog was younger but now that the dog is an adult, the owner finds themselves frustrated.

-Unfortunately, this is the reason why so many Chihuahua’s are found abandoned or dumped at shelters.
+Unfortunately, this is a huge reason why so many Chihuahua’s are found abandoned or dumped at shelters.
 Chihuahua’s and Chihuahua Mixes make up anywhere between 30% and 50% of the average shelter population at any given time and many are euthanized only to make room for the incoming population.
-This is why I decided to start Sadie’s Safe House.
+That's why I decided to start Sadie’s Safe House.
 I will personally see that no comfortable, healthy, adoptable Chihuahua or Chihuahua Mix in my possession will ever be put to sleep.

 As the saying goes, “Saving one dog will not change the world, but surely for that one dog, the world will change forever.”